Nazi book burnings: Allied censorship during de-Nazification

 In 1946, the Allied occupation authorities drew up a list of over 30,000 titles, ranging from school books to poetry and including works by such authors as von Clausewitz.
 Millions of copies of these books were confiscated and destroyed.
-The representative of the Military Directorate admitted that the order in principle was no different from the Nazi book burnings.
+A representative of the Military Directorate admitted that the order in principle was no different from the Nazi book burnings.
+However "most observers condemned the order as a piece of unenforceable foolishness".

 Artworks were under the same censorship as other media;

 all collections of works of art related or dedicated to the perpetuation of German militarism or Nazism will be closed permanently and taken into custody.